gore-ez-knee/awesome-scripts/elastic-quickstart-bare-metal/README.md

 # Quickstart Elastic Stack Install (Bare Metal)

+### **18 Apr 2022 - Update**
+> - Modified the script to automatically setup Fleet Server.
+I eventually realized I could use a proxy (Burp Suite) to capture the API calls used when manually setting up Fleet through the UI.
+Then I could create `curl` commands to have the script setup what is needed for Fleet.

 ### **10 Apr 2022 - Update**
 > - Modified to pull the latest Elastic 8 versions instead of hard-coding them
 > - Cut down on some of the output by overwriting some lines when a command either succeeds or fails